-It has been a brutally cold and snowy winter here in the Northeast, and I find this time of year – late winter-early spring – to be the cruelest.
+It has been a cold winter here in the Northeast.
+I find this time of year - late winter-early spring - to be the cruelest.
 The birds are chirping again, there are buds on the trees and the snowdrops have started to bloom.
 But still, there is no lettuce at the market, no asparagus, no peas, no radishes.
-Still nothing but root veggies, as if we’re in the depths of winter.
-But here’s a little secret to getting through this time of year: sprouts!
-If early spring isn’t the best time to grow your own sprouts, I don’t know when is.
-And the little bits of green will surely remind you that the farmers’ markets are destined, sooner than we know it, to be full of all of our favorite spring produce.
+Nothing but root veggies, as if we're in the depths of winter.
+But here's a little secret to getting through this time of year: sprouts!
+If early spring isn't the best time to grow your own sprouts, I don't know when is.
+And the little bits of green will surely remind you that the farmers' markets are destined, sooner than we know it, to be full of all of our favorite spring produce.
 Winter be gone!

 Although you can sprout (and eat) just about any seed, the two most common sprout types we see at the market are bean and alfalfa.
 According to The Oxford Companion to Food, bean sprouts (specifically mung and soy beans) have been eaten in China for at least 3,000 years.
 The Soy Info Center has an interesting article on the history of soy sprouts, in which they note the sprouts were first used dried, as a medicinal - specifically to "purify the blood of married women" and to "purify their [breast] milk and increase their strength" after childbirth.
 In part, they were prized because they never touched the earth (or manure); this probably explains their use as a purification remedy in early Chinese medicine.
 Mung beans are native to India (cultivated there for at least 3,500 years).
 They quickly spread to China, where they are used to make bean sprouts and noodles.